Home is where one starts from. As we grow older

 Happy New Year!
 2018 marks the third year of A London Family, and I now have almost thirty chapters devoted to my genealogical quest – well over 100,000 words, and certainly more than enough for a full-length book.
 Nevertheless, I intend to continue with my project until this summer, ending with the discovery of the Ur-Skeltons in the Yorkshire Dales, and a surprise piece of information which highlights some of the issues involved in following a patrilinear family history.

-There are, however, still plenty of exciting tales to come before then: including the third and final part of the story of the life and times of Herbert Sleath, as well as sea voyages to exotic destinations, and the requisite untimely deaths which often ended such adventures.
-But as the demands of the festive season impinge disproportionately upon free time, I have decided to revisit the catalyst that reawakened my interest in family history: namely the discovery of the previously unseen photograph of my teenage father and his friends (including my future uncle) in Coker Wood in 1944.
+There are, however, still plenty of exciting tales to come before then: including the third and final part of the story of the life and times of Herbert Sleath, as well as sea voyages to exotic destinations, and the requisite untimely deaths in which such adventures often ended.
+But as the demands of the festive season are currently impinging rather disproportionately upon my free time, I have decided to revisit the catalyst that reawakened my interest in family history: namely the discovery of the previously unseen photograph of my teenage father and his friends (including my future uncle) in Coker Wood in 1944.

 I initially wrote about this event in 2007 – two years after first visiting the Somerset village of East Coker with my mother (and with a copy of the photograph in my bag).
 Ten years ago I was studying part-time for an MA in creative writing, and wanted to incorporate the story into a fictional piece of work.
 This was part of a larger project on the Freudian idea of ‘the uncanny‘ in literature, a concept which, although notoriously dificult to define, had begun to intrigue me.
 Around that time I also became aware of the close connection between photography and ‘the uncanny’, a topic explored obliquely by Roland Barthes in his book Camera Lucida, and which I discussed in an earlier post (see Those Ghostly Traces).